-- All partners' PAN cards are required (including managing partner and authorised signatory).
+- All partners' PAN cards are required (including managing partner and authorized signatory).

 - A copy of the collaboration agreement.

-- All partners and authorised signatures (in JPEG format, maximum size – 100 KB) must be photographed.
+- All partners and authorized signatures (in JPEG format, maximum size – 100 KB) must be photographed.

 - Authorized signatory's Aadhar card